pdromnt/flashforge-toolkit/README.md

-# Flashforge Toolkit
+# Flashforge Dashboard (Previously Flashforge Toolkit)

-An small toolkit for Flashforge printers that contains a NestJS backend serving data and a static Vue3 front-end (showing that data and the printer's webcam) in a single package.
+An small dashboard for Flashforge printers that contains a NodeJS backend serving data and a static Vue3 front-end (showing realtime data and the printer's webcam) in a single package.

-FYI, this project is in dire need of a refactor and may be buggy.

 ## Back-End Instructions